 Intercultural communication at focus

 How are intercultural conflicts solved?
-Courses in intercultural communication will give you different perspectives of the notion of culture and cultural differences.
+Courses in intercultural communication will give you different perspectives on the notion of culture and cultural differences.
 You will acquire a deeper understanding of how and when cultural differences are relevant and when they are not.
-You will receive insight into important areas of interpersonal communication; bodily communication, communication dependent on basic social relations such as family and friendship as well as gender related aspects.
+You will receive insight into important areas of interpersonal communication; bodily communication, communication dependent on basic social relations such as family and friendship as well as gender-related aspects.

 Communication technology as well as multi-modal communication

-Within the programme, you can also learn about rhetoric and argumentation and get an opportunity to practice your public speaking skills.
-The programme also contains practical training.
+Within the program, you can also learn about rhetoric and argumentation and get an opportunity to practice your public speaking skills.

 Qualified applicants to the program should have:

-- A Bachelor's degree of 180 higher education credits (hec) or corresponding.
+- A Bachelor's degree in 180 higher education credits (h.e.c.) or corresponding.